 As we noted, Veronica co-headlined books with Betty and regularly appears throughout the variety of Archie titles.
 Though her short-hand description might be "spoiled rich girl," Veronica's been given more depth than that over time.
 However, she's still competitive with Betty and prone to fighting with Jughead.
 (Uneasy hangs the head that wears the crown).

-Still ongoing as of this writing with a new issue just last week, Gold Digger follows the multi-talented Gina Babette Diggers as she has cross-genre adventures around the world.
+Still ongoing as of this writing, Gold Digger follows the multi-talented Gina Babette Diggers as she has cross-genre adventures around the world.
 Influenced here and there by Indiana Jones and Final Fantasy (by Perry's own admission, as well as a discernible nod to other manga and the whole of adventure serials), Gold Digger shows no signs of stopping -- even as the cartoonist balances other projects.

 WONDER WOMAN (Second series, 228 issues, 1987-2006)11 of 13Which is, of course, out-pointed by...